Every so often, an opportunity comes around that is so good, it’s hard to pass up. One such opportunity is to sell products on Amazon.

 One of the most economical ways to produce a private label product is to source it overseas in China.
 Alibaba is a widely used website that connects manufacturers and suppliers in China to the rest of the world.
 It’s a popular site of choice for many Amazon private label sellers.
 To learn more about how to source products from Alibaba safely, check out our Guide to Sourcing Products from Alibaba.

 Sellers looking to find products outside of what is available online, will often times make a sourcing trip to China.
-If going this route, then two of the biggest fairs to attend is the Canton Fair and the Global Sources Trade Show in Hong Kong.
+If going this route sounds appealing to you, then two of the biggest fairs to attend is the Canton Fair and the Global Sources Trade Show in Hong Kong.
 If you want to source private label products from a supplier more nearby, check out our Private Label Manufacturers Directory to locate private label suppliers near you.

 Add Your Product to the Amazon Catalog